moay/distributed-systems-rd/readme.md

 When a message from the order microservice is received, its time-to-live will be set to 2 days.
 If the message is not consumed within this time, it will be delivered to the dead letter exchange.

 The voucher service will consume the messages.
-We expect valid messages from the order services, although the message validation is quite basic and should be improved when more microservices are added to the system.
+We expect valid messages from the order services.
+The message contents will be validated, but the validation is quite basic and should be improved when more microservices are added to the system.
 If the message content seems not to be valid, the message will be rejected and RabbitMQ will deliver it to the dead letter exchange.

-If the message was accepted, it's contents will be passed to an internal asynchronous process of the voucher microservice.
+If the message was accepted, it's contents will be passed to an internal asynchronous process by the voucher microservice.
 The storing of the message might fail, if so, RabbitMQ will try to redeliver the message several times.
-In case of terminal failure, the message will be stored as failed job in the microservice (or in the dead letter exchang if this also fails).
+In case of terminal failure, the message will be stored as failed job in the microservice (or in the dead letter exchange if this also fails).

 In the current setup, there is no consumer for the dead letter exchange.
 A terminal failure handling strategy would have to decide what to do with those messages and how to react.
-A valid approach would be to consume the dlx in the order microservice and retrigger the event.
+A valid approach would be to consume messages from the dead letter excange in the order microservice and retrigger the event.

 ### Voucher microservice